gracelang/language/spec.md

 ### Singleton Types

-To keep track of individual objects (especially in variants) a library or dialect can offer to lift any object `o` to a type just `o` by supporting a manifest request such as `Singleton(o)` and treating the result as a type.
-Singleton types match only their singleton object.
+To keep track of individual objects (especially in variants), a library or dialect can offer to lift any object `o` to a type by supporting a manifest request such as `Singleton(o)`.
+The result is the type with exactly the interface of the object `o`.
+As patterns, singleton types *match* only their singleton object.

     def null = object {
         method isNull -> Boolean {return true}